tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 The attestation payload MUST contain assertions relating to the attester's TLS Identity Key (TIK-C for client attester, TIK-S for server attester), which associate the private key with the attestation information.
-The TEE's signature over the Evidence or AttestationResults within the CMW MUST include both nonces (when using background check model) and the attester's TLS identity public key, as specified in {{attestation-message-section}}.
+The TEE's signature over the Evidence or AttestationResults within the CMW MUST include a secret derived from the TLS master secret and the message transcript up to ServerHello (see {{crypto-ops}}) and the attester's TLS identity public key, as specified in {{attestation-message-section}}.

 The relying party can obtain and appraise the remote Attestation Results either directly from the Attestation message (in the passport model), or by relaying